OWASP/www-chapter-boston/sponsorship.md

 ## Sponsorship Opportunities with our Chapter ##

 The Boston OWASP Chapter can offer your company several sponsorship opportunities.
-If you are interested in taking advantage of any of these opportunities, please contact us at (boston-leaders(a) owasp.org).
+If you are interested in sponsoring, please contact us at (boston-leaders(at) owasp.org).